seamless-protocol/gov-proposals/proposals/sip_31_treasury_management_proposal/description.md

 ## Summary

 Initiate fourth round of funding for the Aera vault which manages some of the Seamless DAO treasury.
+This round of funding is for 2.5 million SEAM.

 ## Context and motivation